 Wales Golf is continually working to develop junior golf by creating and enhancing schemes and resources which all help to improve the provision for juniors and ensure that their welfare is paramount.

-There is also an example Parental Responsibilities document and Wales Golf Code of Conduct which can be downloaded from the link below.
+There is also an example Wales Golf Code of Conduct which can be downloaded from the link below and also further information on the CPSU website.

 As a parent, you play an essential part in encouraging and supporting your child’s participation in their chosen sport.
 There are obvious parts to this, such as providing lifts to and from club and competitions, or by buying kit and equipment.